 Parenting can be the most rewarding and challenging job.
-According to finder.com, a staggering 68% of Canadian parents are helping their adult children with finances.
+According to a 2018 survey on finder.com, a staggering 68% of Canadian parents are helping their adult children with finances.
 Personally, we have had assistance early in our lifetimes from our parents.
 Many of our clients are confronted with situations whereby they are debating when or how to help their son or daughter financially.

-Assistance can be for aspirational endeavors such as post-secondary education, home purchases, or helping invest in a business.
-Alternatively help is often needed when times are tough or cash flow is lacking, like now during the COVID crisis.
+Assistance can be for aspirational endeavours such as post-secondary education, home purchases, or helping invest in a business.
+Alternatively, help is often needed when times are tough or cash flow is lacking.
 These can include subsidizing rent, unexpected expenses, or major events such as job loss, marital break down, or credit issues including bankruptcy.